 Referencing method C determines the reference using a run to the negative limit switch; the run starts with a negative initial movement.

-1. Activate referencing method C by setting the following parameters to the specified values:
+- 1. Activate referencing method C by setting the following parameters to the specified values:

+- I30 to 2: Limit switch,

-131 to 1: Negative,
+- I31 to 1: Negative,

+- 135 to 0: Inactive.

+- 2. I102:

 Enter the data source for the negative limit switch.